lnls-sirius/cons-conda-setup/README.md

-# Miniconda installers contain the conda package manager and Python.
+# Conda package manager and Python.
 In order to keep `~/.bashrc` clean the command `conda install` will no be issued, we will be using `source <conda_dir>/etc/profile.d/conda.sh` instead.
 In an attempt to conform with the [Filesystem Hierarchy Standard](https://www.pathname.com/fhs/pub/fhs-2.3.html#OPTADDONAPPLICATIONSOFTWAREPACKAGES) the conda distribution will be installed at `/opt`.